On Friday, President Obama admitted that the United States tortured al Qaeda detainees who were captured after the 9/11 attacks.

 “We tortured some folks.
 We did some things that were contrary to our values,” Obama said.

 The statement came after the Senate report that criticized how the CIA treated detainees was set to be released in the upcoming weeks.
 The 6,200 page report will be made public.

-The former CIA agents were notified that they would be able to view parts of the documents before publication after signing a secrecy agreement.
+The former CIA agents were notified that they would be able to view parts of the documents after signing a secrecy agreement.
 However, many were contacted afterwards and told they would not be able to view it, reported CBS News.